Guide: Flexible vs. Stiff Running Shoes

 Flexibility test in our lab

-Next to subjective testing done by hand (twisting and bending) where we give 1-5 ratings, we also do a flexibility test by clamping the forefoot of the shoe and then pushing the heel.
+Next to the testing done by hand (twisting and bending) where we give 1-5 ratings for torsional rigidity, we also do a flexibility test by clamping the forefoot of the shoe and then pushing the heel.
+We always take a note of the force needed to bend the shoe to 90 degrees.

 The average force needed to flex shoes in our lab is 36.7N.
 You can look at all our lab-tested shoes here and read about all our lab tests on our methodology page.